jeongho9413/jeongho9413.github.io/_pages/about.md

 ## additional infomation
 - **Completed mandatory military service as a Sergeant**<br>
-  The Military Police of the Republic of Korea Army<br>
+  Military Police of the Republic of Korea Army<br>
   Oct 2014 - Jul 2016